How to Collect Comic Books

 That said, if I had to do it again I might do it differently.
 Meaning, focus on few valuable comic books.
 A large collection requires a large storage space.

-It is fun to read comic books but it is also fun to create them.
-Here is guide I wrote on how to draw comics.
+It is fun to read comic books, but it is also fun to create them.
+Here is guide I wrote on how to draw cartoon characters.

 If you want to learn to draw or paint online, check out these handpicked YouTube channels for learning to paint.